 The Family Medicine Residency Training Program is honored to have a distinguished faculty.

-While attending medical school at Texas A&M he served as Vice President of the Medical Student class from August 1998 to May 1999 and was also a volunteer at the Outreach Clinic.
+While attending medical school at Texas A&M, he served as Vice President of the medical student class and was also a volunteer at the Outreach Clinic.
 After graduation, Dr. Gordon completed two years of training in psychiatry at UCI-Medical Center.
 He then completed a residency program in family medicine at the Riverside County Regional Medical Center.
-While at Riverside County Regional Medical Center he was awarded the Intern of the Year Award in 2007 and Resident Teacher of the Year Award in 2009, and he served as Chief Resident from 2008 to 2009.
+While at Riverside County Regional Medical Center, he was awarded the Intern of the Year Award and Resident Teacher of the Year Award in 2009.
+He also served as Chief Resident.

-He is a member of the American Academy of Family Practitioners, California Academy of Family Practitioners, San Diego County Medical Association, American Academy of Hospice and Palliative Medicine, and the Society of Teachers for Family Medicine.
+He is a member of the American Academy of Family Practitioners, California Academy of Family Practitioners, the San Diego County Medical Association and the Society of Teachers for Family Medicine.
 Dr. Gordon enjoys playing soccer, running and speaking German.
-He is board-certified in family medicine and has been part of Family Health Centers of San Diego since 2009.
+His interests include sports medicine, HIV medicine and palliative care.
+He is board certified in family medicine and has been part of Family Health Centers of San Diego since 2009.

 Dr. Kristin Brownell received her medical degree and master’s degree in public health from the University of California, San Diego/San Diego State University Joint Program in 2001.
-She completed her family practice residency at Sutter Medical Center of Santa Rosa in 2004 and served as Chief Resident in 2003.
-Dr. Brownell also completed a fellowship in Underserved Medicine from the Department of Family and Preventive Medicine at the University of California San Diego in 2005.
+She completed her family practice residency at Sutter Medical Center of Santa Rosa in 2004, where she served as Chief Resident in 2003.
+Dr. Brownell also completed a fellowship in underserved medicine from the Department of Family and Preventive Medicine at the University of California, San Diego in 2005.

 Dr. Brownell is fluent in Spanish and has been part of Family Health Centers of San Diego since 2007.